Reflection-Driven Self-Optimization 6G Agentic AI RAN via Simulation-in-the-Loop Workflows: Introduction

 As illustrated in Fig. \ref{fig_1} (a)-(c), recent explorations in agentic AI RAN can be broadly categorized into three types: \textit{(1) Large Language Model (LLM) Direct for Resource Management~\cite{lee2024llm,noh2025adaptive,zhou2025prompting}:} This approach employs the reasoning chain of LLMs to directly output resource allocation decisions.
 While simple to implement, it often proves inefficient and lacks the precision required for complex, high-dimensional optimization in dense RAN scenarios. \textit{(2) LLM as Tools for Resource Management~\cite{habib2025llm,peng2025llm,he2024designing}:} The LLM acts as analyzer and code generator, interpreting network problems and producing snippets for traditional solvers.
 While it can achieve similar performance with conventional optimization approaches, its effectiveness is heavily reliant on extensive task-specific fine-tuning and meticulous prompt engineering, limiting its generality. \textit{(3) Agentic Workflow for Resource Management~\cite{elkael2025agentran,xu2024large,tong2025wirelessagent,zhang2025toward,salama2025edge,zhao2025agentification,pellejero2025agentic}:} This method exploits the advanced AI agent with a structured workflow for problem thinking, perception, and multi-step reasoning, which is more applicable for complicated resource optimization tasks.

-Despite the sophisticated reasoning capabilities, current explorations in agentic AI RAN~\cite{elkael2025agentran,xu2024large,tong2025wirelessagent,zhang2025toward,salama2025edge,zhao2025agentification,pellejero2025agentic} lack a mechanism for grounded reflection and validation. \textit{Without the ability to test hypotheses and learn from outcomes, the reasoning capability of agent remains an unverified, open-loop process, limiting both its performance and generalizability across diverse network conditions.} This necessitates integrating a reflection capability, where the agent can critically analyze its actions through RAN simulation, creating a closed-loop system for continuous self-improvement: (1) Such simulation-in-the-loop design enables the system to move beyond static problem-solving to dynamic, evidence-based adaptation for handling the unpredictable complexity of 6G RAN.
+Despite the sophisticated reasoning capabilities, current agentic AI RAN frameworks ~\cite{elkael2025agentran,xu2024large,tong2025wirelessagent,zhang2025toward,salama2025edge,zhao2025agentification,pellejero2025agentic} operate as fundamentally open-loop systems, lacking mechanisms for grounded reflection and empirical validation. \textit{Without the ability to test hypotheses and learn from outcomes, the reasoning capability of agent remains an unverified, open-loop process, limiting both its performance and generalizability across diverse network conditions.} This necessitates integrating a reflection capability, where the agent can critically analyze its actions through RAN simulation, creating a closed-loop system for continuous self-improvement: (1) Such simulation-in-the-loop design enables the system to move beyond static problem-solving to dynamic, evidence-based adaptation for handling the unpredictable complexity of 6G RAN.
 (2) The simulation-in-the-loop validation is bridging the gap between autonomous reasoning and reliable, high performance operation.

 This article proposes a novel reflection-driven self-optimization framework for 6G agentic AI RAN via simulation-in-the-loop workflows.
-As illustrated in Fig.\ref{fig_1} \subref{1-d}, our architecture consists of four specialized agents: (1) Scenario Agent that interprets network conditions and decomposes problems; (2) Solver Agent that applies appropriate mathematical techniques to generate resource allocation strategies; (3) Simulation Agent that creates high-fidelity RAN simulation to evaluate proposed solutions; and (4) Reflector Agent that analyzes performance outcomes and guides iterative improvements.
+As illustrated in Fig. \ref{fig_1}\subref{1-d}, our architecture consists of four specialized agents: (1) Scenario Agent that interprets network conditions and decomposes problems; (2) Solver Agent that applies appropriate mathematical techniques to generate resource allocation strategies; (3) Simulation Agent that creates high-fidelity RAN simulation to evaluate proposed solutions; and (4) Reflector Agent that analyzes performance outcomes and guides iterative improvements.
 Our key contributions are as follows: